-The Graduate Certificate in Forensic Accounting and Valuation Services is designed to meet the demands of the forensic accounting marketplace in public accounting firms, consulting firms specializing in risk consulting and forensic accounting services, insurance companies, government organizations and financial institutions.
-Although knowledge of typical fraud schemes and how to conduct an investigation are important skills for the forensic accountant, to detect fraud and develop evidence for litigation of fraudulent activities requires knowledge of data analysis techniques and skills in the area of valuation so that investigations can be performed efficiently and strategically.
+The Graduate Certificate in Forensic Accounting is designed to meet the demands of the forensic accounting marketplace in public accounting firms, consulting firms specializing in risk consulting and forensic accounting services, insurance companies, government organizations and financial institutions.
+Although knowledge of typical fraud schemes and how to conduct an investigation are important skills for the forensic accountant, detecting fraud and developing evidence for litigation of fraudulent activities require knowledge of data analysis techniques and skills in the area of valuation so that investigations can be performed efficiently and strategically.
 The practice of forensic accounting in the public accounting arena includes extensive valuation services in the areas of succession planning, tax planning, and business mergers and acquisitions.
 The certificate courses may satisfy up to 9 elective credits in the MBA program or 12 credits in the M.S. in Accounting and Business Advisory Services program.

-Admission to the Certificate in Accounting Fundamentals program requires proof of a 3.0 grade-point average in a bachelor's degree program, the submission of two official transcripts pertaining to the bachelor's degree and all work completed since receipt of the degree, two letters of recommendation, a resume, a personal statement limited to 1,000 words, the completion of a University of Baltimore application and a planned program of study approved by an academic adviser.
-This certificate does require additional prerequisites for each course in the program as indicated below.
+Admission to the Graduate Certificate in Forensic Accounting program requires proof of a 3.0 grade point average in a bachelor's degree program, the submission of two official transcripts pertaining to the bachelor's degree and all work completed since receipt of the degree, two letters of recommendation, a resume, a personal statement limited to 1,000 words, the completion of a University of Baltimore application and a planned program of study approved by an academic adviser.
+This certificate does require additional prerequisites for each course in the program, as indicated below.
 For further details regarding application requirements, please refer to the Application Requirements for Graduate Business Programs section of this catalog.